 The surname Bastyck was first found in Cheshire at Bostock, a township, in the parish of Davenham, union and hundred of Northwich.
 "This place gave name to a family descended from Osmerus, lord of Bostock in the reign of William the Conqueror: the heiress of the elder branch brought the manor in the latter part of the 15th century to the Savages."

 "John Bostock, Abbot of St. Alban's, a learned divine and poet in the time of Henry VI., was born [at Wheathampstead, Hertfordshire], and was commonly called John of Wheathampstead."

 Early History of the Bastyck family

-Another 169 words (12 lines of text) covering the years 1593, 1654, 1773 and 1846 are included under the topic Early Bastyck History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bastyck research.
+Another 85 words (6 lines of text) covering the years 1593, 1654, 1614, 1623, 1773 and 1846 are included under the topic Early Bastyck History in all our PDF Extended History products and printed products wherever possible.

 Bastyck Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Bastyck are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 The variations of the name Bastyck include: Bostock, Bowstock, Boast, Bostake, Bostick and many more.

 Early Notables of the Bastyck family (pre 1700)